 Like its mid-coast Maine neighbors, Boothbay, Maine, boasts coastal splendor and natural wonders galore.
-Founded in 1764, the bucolic town includes four distinct villages - Boothbay Center, East Boothbay, Ocean Point and Trevett - and three islands - Barters, Hodgdon and Sawyer - making it a popular summer playground for New Englanders since the mid-1800s.
+Founded in 1764, the bucolic town includes four distinct villages - Boothbay Center, East Boothbay, Ocean Point and Trevett - and three islands - Barters, Hodgdon, and Sawyer - making it a popular summer playground for New Englanders since the mid-1800s.

 Home to both Washburn & Doughty and Hodgdon Yachts, the town has been a shipbuilding mecca for more than 100 years, supplying naval vessels for three wars.
 Visitors can spy mega yachts and sailboats on parade during the summer.
-Fishing enthusiasts head here for the plentiful striped bass and oyster beds on the Damariscotta and Sheepscott Rivers.
+Fishing enthusiasts head here for the plentiful striped bass and oyster beds on the Damariscotta and Sheepscot Rivers.
 Treelined streets give way to rugged beaches and a serene sense of place; our Boothbay vacation rentals are as comfortable and tranquil as this charming town on the Atlantic Ocean.

-Things to Do in Boothbay, Maine
+Things to Do in Boothbay, ME

 You won't be bored in Boothbay, which truly offers something for everyone.
 The main highlight is the Coastal Maine Botanical Gardens.
 Opened in 2007, this behemoth horticultural site boasts 270 waterfront acres of flowers, shrubs, and herbs, including rhododendrons, peonies, trilliums, and roses.
 Take a short hike on one of the many trails or inhale the fragrant scent of English lavender in the Learner Garden of the Five Senses.
-The gardens boasts places to meditate and relax, offering a perfect refuge from every day worries.
+The gardens boast places to meditate and relax, offering a perfect refuge from everyday worries.

-Boothbay Railway Village showcases artifacts and structures celebrating Maine's historic railway past, from a village green to a vintage carriage display to a blacksmiths shop to an antique engine display and model railroad.
+Boothbay Railway Village showcases artifacts and structures celebrating Maine's historic railway past, from a village green to a vintage carriage display to a blacksmith shop to an antique engine display and model railroad.
 Ride on one of the three Henschel steam locomotives as you tour the various sites.

 Hikers of all abilities will delight in the more than 30 miles of trails encompassing nearly 2,000 acres of the Boothbay Region Land Trust.
 You'll cross meadows into wetlands and onto rugged coasts.
 The Gregory Hiking Trail is for beginners, looping from woods to the Back River and the Sheepscot River.
 Saunders Reserve is good for intermediate hikers and offers nearly 23 acres looping down a hillside through evergreens and hardwoods.
-Experienced hikers will enjoy Ovens Mouth Preserve's 146 acres of pine forests as well as sighting of eagles, osprey, and otters.
+Experienced hikers will enjoy Ovens Mouth Preserve's 146 acres of pine forests as well as sightings of eagles, osprey, and otters.

-Day Trips from Boothbay
+Day Trips from Boothbay, ME